jrd-lewis/fsnd-project5/README.md

     - If a User guesses the correct word.
     - If a User guesses the word letter by letter within the defined 'attempts'.
  - **High Scores**
-    - Orders the Scores by the number of guesses, which is determined by substracting 'attempts_remaining' from 'attempts_allowed'.
+    - Scores are ordered by the number of guesses, which is determined by substracting 'attempts_remaining' from 'attempts_allowed'.
+ - **Ranks**
+    - Ranks are determined by the 'win_loss', which is stored as a float, of each User in descending order. (e.g. Highest 'win_loss' to lowest 'win_loss'.)

 ##Game Description:
 This is a classic version of the Hangman game.
 A word is randomly selected from